What Is an AI Summariser and Why You Actually Need One

 - Total: 55-75 minutes daily

-ROI calculation for businesses: If you're paying an employee $30/hour, saving them 2 hours daily equals $60 daily savings per employee.
-For a team of 10, that's $600 daily or roughly $150,000 annually.
-Even if an AI keyboard costs $10-20 per user monthly, the ROI is massive.
+ROI calculation for businesses: If you're paying an employee $35/hour (reflecting 2026 wages), saving them 2 hours daily equals $70 in daily savings per employee.
+For a team of 10, that's $700 daily or roughly $182,000 annually.
+Even with premium AI keyboard subscriptions costing $15-25 per user monthly, the ROI is exceptional - often 40x or higher.
+Many companies now view AI summarization tools as essential infrastructure rather than optional productivity aids.

-Cognitive load reduction: This is harder to measure but equally important.
+Cognitive load reduction: This benefit is harder to measure but equally valuable.
 When you're not spending mental energy processing lengthy documents, you have more capacity for strategic thinking, creative work, and complex problem-solving.
-Several studies have shown that reducing information overload improves decision quality by 15-20%.
+Neuroscience research from 2025 demonstrated that reducing information overload improves decision quality by 18-24% and significantly reduces workplace stress and burnout rates.

 A/B testing approach: